cb-geo/cpp-guide/naming/function_names.md

 #### Accessors and Mutators

-Accessors and mutators should match the name of the variable.
+> **Note** Accessors and mutators should match the name of the variable.
 It is preferrable to overload the accessors and mutator functions.

 This shows an excerpt of a class whose instance variable is `mean_area_`.

 ```cpp
 class ElementBase {